davidmcclure/textplot/README.md

 In [3]: g.write_gml('path/to/file.gml')
 ```

-The `skimmer` function takes these arguments:
+The `frequent` function takes these arguments:

 - **(int) `term_depth=500`** - The number of terms to include in the network.
 Right now, the code just rakes the top X most frequent terms, after stopwords are removed.